Additional Voluntary Contributions (AVCs)

 State Pension Age

 Your State Pension age is the earliest age that you can receive the basic State Pension.
-State Pension age was equalised at 65 for men and women in 2018 and increased to 66 in 2020.
+State Pension age increased to 66 for both men and women between December 2018 and October 2020.

 Under current legislation State Pension age is due to rise to 67 between 2026 and 2028 and to 68 between 2044 and 2046.
-However, the Government has announced plans to link rises in State Pension age to increases in life expectancy.
+However, the Government has announced plans to bring forward the rise to 68 to between 2037 and 2039.

 State Second Pension (S2P)